AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/manage-data-connection.md

 ## Edit data connection {#edit-data-connection}

-Read the following sections to learn how to update match keys and scheduling settings of an existing data connection.
+Read the following sections to learn how to update the match keys and scheduling settings of an existing data connection.

 ### Edit match keys {#edit-match-keys}